JuliaReach/juliareach-days-3/page/index.md

 \begin{section}{title="JuliaReach & JuliaIntervals Days 3", name="Welcome"}

-\lead{Welcome to the third edition of JuliaReach Days!}
+\lead{Welcome!}

-The purpose of this event is to bring together people working on reachability analysis or people interested in such, to exchange ideas, share results and discuss open problems.
+This event will host talks from two Julia communities: [JuliaReach](https://github.com/JuliaReach) (reachability analysis) and [JuliaIntervals](https://github.com/JuliaIntervals) (interval methods).
+The main goal is to bring together people interested in foundations or applications of these topics by: disseminating the current state of relevant Julia packages, organising development sprints and exchanging ideas or discussing open problems.

-This year edition will have an "interval flavour", meaning it will host talks from the JuliaIntervals organisation related to interval arithmetic and interval methods in Julia.
+The event will take place from **9th to 11th December 2021, fully online**.

-JuliaReach days 3 will be between **9th and 11th December 2021, fully online**, with connection details coming soon.
+Connection details will be sent upon registration.

-During the event, we will follow the [JuliaCon code of conduct](https://juliacon.org/2021/coc/).
+\lead{Registration}

-Violations of code of conduct can be reported to `mforets [at] gmail [dot] com` and/or `luca [dot] ferranti [at] uwasa [dot] fi`.
+We require those interested in participating in the event to register using the following google form: [TODO: ADD LINK TO GOOGLE FORM HERE].
+Optionally, participants' information will be displayed in the world map of the Participants section in this webpage.
+[TODO: ADD HYPERLINK TO THE PARTICIPANTS SECTION]

 \end{section}